Reviews

 • Loan amounts from $50,000 to $10 million

-• Loan terms start at 6 months up to 36 months
+• Loan terms starting at 6 months up to 36 months

-• Fixed payment frequency from daily, weekly, or monthly payments
+• Fixed payment frequency with daily, weekly, or monthly options

 Commercial Real Estate loans

 Commercial real estate loans are designed to help businesses purchase, develop, or build property.
-These loans are only available for use with commercial properties.
+These loans are exclusively available for commercial properties.

 Rapid Finance’s commercial real estate loans include: